Woman gesticulating at world map chart in conference room

 Because we live in a wired world, almost anyone can encounter your brand.
 Fiber optic cables connect digital channels, locales, applications, and messages, and they’re, well, distributed.
 It would be difficult to create marketing campaigns for each channel and location every time they’re needed.

-Enter distributed marketing, which empowers marketing teams to reach every channel in every location from one place with consistent messaging and brand experience.
+Enter distributed marketing, which empowers marketing teams to reach every channel in every location from one place with consistent messaging and brand experiences.
 This is key to scaling marketing across a distributed organization.
+Let’s take a look at who would benefit from distributed marketing:

 Let’s use the sports brand, Nike, as an example.
 Nike is a global brand, and its products are everywhere, but most of its sales don’t take place at a brick-and-mortar Nike store or even Nike.com.
 Instead, a vast network of partners, distributors, and retailers sell Nike products through their own websites, apps, etc. What remains consistent?
 Nike’s brand, messaging, look — all of which are distributed from Nike corporate to this network.
 This is distributed marketing and, at scale, it requires technology to keep things in order and running smoothly.